EricCote/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

     >**Note**: The browser displays a list of cake stores in JSON format.

-3. In the **Microsoft Edge** window, access the following relative path:
+3. In the browser window, access the following relative path:

     - Path: **/api/CakeStore/1**

     >**Note**: The browser displays the first cake store in the JSON format.

-4. Close Microsoft Edge.
+4. Close the browser.

     >**Results**: At the end of this exercise, you will be able to build a simple Web API application in Visual Studio.